Plug-in Car Grant: Everything you need to know

 If your electric vehicle fits the requirements of the grant – namely it has a zero-emission range of 70 miles between charging, CO2 emissions of less than 50g/km, and costs less than £50,000 – then you can benefit from the full grant.
 This pays 35% of the car’s value up to the £3,000 grant limit.

-Due to the relatively short notice given by the government for the reduction of the Plug-in Car Grant from £3,500 to £3,000, various manufacturers have offered to top up the extra £500 until the end of March 2020.
+Due to the relatively short notice given by the government for the reduction of the Plug-in Car Grant from £3,500 to £3,000, various manufacturers offered to top up the extra £500 until the end of March 2020.
+This has now expired.

 How much will the Plug-in Car Grant reduce my lease costs?